 A Cheat Sheet on USPS Cubic Pricing

-USPS Priority Mail Cubic pricing can be one of the most cost-effective options for e-commerce businesses.
+USPS Priority Mail Cubic pricing is a specialized USPS service that offers cost-effective shipping options based on package dimensions and weight.
+It can be one of the most cost-effective options for e-commerce businesses.
 But, what is it exactly, and how do you qualify for it?
 Check out this cheat sheet to learn more now.

 What is USPS Priority Mail Cubic Pricing?

 USPS Cubic pricing is a lesser-known part of USPS’s Priority Mail program that is generally only accessible by businesses that ship more than 50,000 packages a year.
-USPS Cubic pricing rates are determined by package size and distance traveled as opposed to weight.
+USPS Cubic pricing rates are determined by package size and distance traveled, with shipping distance (the zone or distance the package travels) being a key factor in calculating rates, as opposed to weight.
 So, for companies that ship smaller, heavier items, it can be a great option.

 How Do You Qualify for USPS Priority Mail Cubic Pricing?